Hedge Fund Losses Caused by Fraud or Negligence

 These types of investments are typically suitable for high-net-worth individual investors and institutional investors.
 Like other alternative investments, they should not be recommended to retail investors and other conservative or inexperienced investors, such as most retirees and seniors.

-Hedge funds are minimally regulated by the Financial Industry Regulatory Authority (FINRA) and they owe limited disclosure and reporting duties to investors.
+Hedge funds are minimally regulated by the Financial Industry Regulatory Authority (FINRA), and they owe limited disclosure and reporting duties to investors.
 Many hedge funds present a fair amount of risk and tend to charge a yearly 2% fee plus 20% of the profits.

-For those investors for whom these alternative investments are suitable and who have the right risk tolerance level, there is the opportunity to get involved in a vehicle that can invest in derivatives, real estate, currency, land, and other alternative assets.
+For those investors for whom these alternative investments are suitable and with the right risk tolerance level, there is the opportunity to get involved in a vehicle that can invest in derivatives, real estate, currency, land, and other alternative assets.
 Using borrowed money or leverage, hedge funds are able to amplify their returns.
 However, the latter is a benefit that can also make its investors more vulnerable to greater risk.

 Unfortunately, many hedge fund investors who later go on to suffer significant financial losses will often say that they had no idea the degree of risk they were taking on or that they were led to believe that they were investing in a safe vehicle that would bring them high returns.
 Also, there are brokers who continue to recommend hedge funds to investors for whom they are unsuitable.